CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-configuration-portal-to-cortex/post-installation/try-it-out.md

 This guide describes how to try out a new {{% ctx %}} Configuration Portal installation to make sure it is working.

-## Test Access to Configuration Portal
+## Test access to Configuration Portal

 1. Open a web browser and navigate to `<protocol>://<host>:<port>/<webapplicationname>`, e.g. `https://sever.domain.com/configurationportal`.
 1. Log in using your Active Directory credentials.
 Ensure that the account you are using is a member of one of the Active Directory groups specified during installation.

-## Test adding a new Configuration Container and Data
+## Test adding a new Configuration Container and data

 1. Once logged in, you should be able to add a container by doing as follows:
     1. Click on the `+ Add Container` button.